krystalbrantley/customer_churn_analysis/README.md

 ## Data Exploration and Analysis

 ![Customer Churn Analysis Groups and Categories](https://github.com/krystalbrantley/customer_churn_analysis/blob/main/Customer%20Churn%20Groups.png?raw=true)
-### Determine the Churn Rate
-- The churn rate for Databel is approximately 27%.

-### Investigate Reasons for Churn
-- The top 3 reasons customers churn are:
-  - Competitors made a better offer
-  - Competitors had better devices
-  - Attitude of support person

 ### Investigate Churn Rate by State
 - California has an abnormally high churn rate with more than 60% of customers leaving.